Updating Typesense

 # Typesense Cloud

-- Click on "Modify Configuration" on the right pane under "Configuration".
+- Click on the "Cluster Configuration" section in the left pane

 Once the upgrade is complete, you will receive an email notification to the Cluster Alerts email address you've set in your account page.